Azad77/backup_hashnode/ckqdlpsbj0b0xgss19y015yf8.md

+---
-# 4- Install and run jupyter notebook platform
+title: "4- Install and run jupyter notebook platform"
+datePublished: Sat Jun 26 2021 10:09:17 GMT+0000 (Coordinated Universal Time)
+cuid: ckqdlpsbj0b0xgss19y015yf8
+slug: 4-install-and-run-jupyter-notebook-platform
+tags: tutorial, python, research, learning, programming-languages

+---

-To write and execute python codes you can use many platforms such as "jupyter notebook", "Spyder" and "Google Colab".
-In this learning series we use "jupyter notebook" platform.
+To write and execute Python code, you can use many platforms, such as "Jupyter Notebook," "Spyder," and "Google Colab."
+In this learning series, we use the "Jupyter Notebook" platform.

 The Jupyter Notebook is a free web application for creating and sharing documents that contain live code, equations, visualizations, and narrative text.